Roll20/roll20-character-sheets/Stars_Without_Number_Revised/ReadMe.md

 #### 1.1.2

-* Change base save from 15 to 16 (p 48 SWN Revised Edition Deluxe Beta v1.01)
+* Change base save from 16 to 15 (p 48 SWN Revised Edition Deluxe Beta v1.01)
+* Change "Attack Bonus" to "Base Attack Bonus" as referred to in rules
+* Reduced font sizes

 #### 1.1.1